astral-sh/ruff/crates/ruff_python_formatter/README.md

 }
 ```

-A common challenge is that we want to attach comments to tokens (think keywords and syntactically
+A related common challenge is that we want to attach comments to tokens (think keywords and
-meaningful characters such as `:`) that have no node on their own.
-A slightly simplified version of
+syntactically meaningful characters such as `:`) that have no node on their own.
+A slightly
-the `while` node in our AST looks like the following:
+simplified version of the `while` node in our AST looks like the following:

 ```rust
 pub struct StmtWhile {